UgoChiori/AltSchoolExam-Project/README.md

 Built With

 - React - A JavaScript library for building user interfaces
-- axios - A Promise based HTTP client for the browser and node.js
+- Axios - A Promise based HTTP client for the browser and node.js
 - GitHub API - Used to fetch repository data